gyng/gyng.github.io/README.md

 ## [@gyng](https://github.com/gyng)

 Hello!
-I am a software engineer based in Singapore, currently at SPH Media in a lead position.
+I am a software engineer based in Singapore.

+Currently, I am with SPH Media in a lead position.
 Prior to this, I was at GovTech, Basis AI, and Credit Suisse.

 I work across the stack and enjoy using TypeScript, Rust, Python, Terraform, and a few other tools.